algorandfoundation/puya-ts/docs/_md/documents/documents/Program-Structure.md

 ### Custom approval and clear state programs

-The default implementation of a clear state program on a contract is to just return `true`, custom logic can be added by overriding the base implementation
+The default implementation of a clear state program on a contract is to just return `true`; custom logic can be added by overriding the base implementation.

 The default implementation of an approval program on a contract is to perform ABI routing.
 Custom logic can be added by overriding the base implementation.
 If your implementation does not call `super.approvalProgram()` at some point, ABI routing will not function.